Ann Marie Healy

 Lauren Blair Wechsler

-Prior to her role at CSSP, Lauren was senior associate for the Economic Mobility Project of The Pew Charitable Trusts, where she conducted and commissioned research on economic mobility and worked with the project’s team to launch a bipartisan economic mobility caucus in the U.S. Senate.
-Lauren also served as project coordinator for the launch of the Stanford Center on Philanthropy and Civil Society (Stanford PACS) at the Haas Center for Public Service at Stanford University, where she worked as research assistant to Stanford PACS founder Laura Arrillaga-Andreessen.
+Lauren previously was Senior Associate for the Economic Mobility Project of The Pew Charitable Trusts, where she conducted and commissioned research on economic mobility and worked with the project’s team to launch a bipartisan economic mobility caucus in the U.S. Senate.
+Lauren also served as Project Coordinator for the launch of the Stanford Center on Philanthropy and Civil Society (Stanford PACS) at the Haas Center for Public Service at Stanford University, where she worked as research assistant to Stanford PACS founder Laura Arrillaga-Andreessen.

-Lauren has a bachelor's degree in history, Phi Beta Kappa, from Stanford University and a master’s degree in public policy from the Harvard Kennedy School of Government.
+Lauren holds a Bachelor of Arts degree in History, Phi Beta Kappa, from Stanford University and a Master of Public Policy degree from the Harvard Kennedy School of Government.

 Contact Lauren at firstname.lastname@example.org.